The Curtin Family Home

 Bathroom has shower & toilet with original features including the basin & windows.
 Complimentary starter pack of Outback Essence guest amenities supplied in each bathroom.
 Fragrances selected from various parts of Australia, providing guests a truly Australian experience.

 Bright original kitchen with appliances & cookware; stand-alone oven/cooktop, range hood, fridge & microwave.
-Please note no dishwasher.
 Tea & coffee facilities including complimentary tea, coffee & long life milk.

 Separate dining room for 8 plus a sunny breakfast table next to kitchen.